-The Move on When Ready Act provides public high school students who wish to graduate early with the opportunity to graduate high school early and gain entry into a postsecondary institution.
-Students intending to graduate early shall inform the school principal of this intent prior to the beginning of 9th grade or as soon thereafter as the intent is known.
+The Move on When Ready Act provides public high school students who wish to graduate more than a semester early the opportunity to graduate high school early and gain entry into a postsecondary institution.
+Students intending to graduate early shall inform the school principal of this intent prior to the beginning of 9th grade or as soon as the intent is known.
+In order to graduate early, students must meet the following requirements: